lawalstacks/slugify-mongodb/README.md

 ## API

+slugify(text)
-slugify(text)Converts the given text to a URL-friendly slug.Parameters:text (string): The text to be slugified.Returns:(string): The slugified text.generateUniqueSlug(text, Model)Generates a unique slug based on the provided text and checks for uniqueness within the provided Mongoose model.Parameters:text (string): The text to be slugified.Model (Mongoose Model): The Mongoose model to check for existing slugs.Returns:(Promise): The unique slug.
+Converts the given text to a URL-friendly slug.
+Parameters:text (string): The text to be slugified.
+Returns:(string): The slugified text. generateUniqueSlug(text, Model)Generates a unique slug based on the provided text and checks for uniqueness within the provided Mongoose model.
+Parameters:text (string): The text to be slugified.
+Model (Mongoose Model): The Mongoose model to check for existing slugs.Returns:(Promise): The unique slug.